marcoancona/TorchPruner/README.md

 *Why on-the-fly*?
 Because TorchPruner performs real pruning (slicing of the parameter tensors), not just masking, therefore produces models with lower inference and training cost.
-Moreover, TorchPruner can prune the parameters of multiple layers, as well as fix Dropout and optimizer state, enabling pruning and training without the need to load a new model.
+Moreover, TorchPruner is designed to prune the parameters of multiple layers, as well as to adjust the dropout and optimizer state, enabling pruning and training without the need to load a new model.